0xgiovatrc/annoyingCounter/README.md

 ## Gameplay

 1. **Generate Level:**
-   - Click on the *GENERATE LEVEL* button to kick off a new level.
+   - Click on the *START LEVEL* button to kick off a new level.

-2. **Make My Number Equal to Target Number:**
+2. **Make My Number Equal to the Target Number:**
    - Use the provided increment (+) and decrement (-) buttons to make *MY NUMBER* equal to the *TARGET NUMBER*.

 3. **Wait for the Timer:**
-   - Complete the level swiftly.
-Each level has a time limit to keep you on your toes.
+   - Complete the level quickly and wait for the time to run out.

 4. **Complete All the Levels:**
    - Your ultimate challenge is to successfully conquer all the levels in a row to emerge victorious and get the **Marvelous Final Prize**.